abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Finally, if can just gather a bunch of random morphisms, one for each object, that fit the criteria, we get what I would call a "perfectly unnatural transformation" (but this is my terminology).

 But, although they do exist, it is very hard to define non-natural transformations.
-For example, for categories that are *infinite*, there is no way to specify such "perfecly unnatural transformation" (ones where none of the squares commute) without resorting to randomness.
+For example, for categories that are *infinite*, there is no way to specify such "perfectly unnatural transformation" (ones where none of the squares commute) without resorting to randomness.
 And even transformations on finite categories, or the "semi-natural" transformations which we described above (the ones that include a single condition for a single value or type), are not possible to specify in some languages e.g. you can define such a transformation in Typescript, but not in Haskell.

 To see why, let's see what the type of a natural transformation is.